debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 | GA | Goals Against (Goals scored by opponents) |
 | GD | Goal Difference (GF minus GA) |

+### The objective

+Which team do you think won the ISL?
+The one with the most W?
+Or maybe, the one with the least GA?
+In the end, it all depends on how the league committee ranks the teams.
+It can also be something non-intuitive (only to those who *know* league football), like the team with the least D would be crowned the champions.

+Our goal here is to figure out the ranking criteria that the league committee uses to decide the final standings.

+### Preprocessing the data

 There are 13 teams, and every team played 24 matches.
-Apart from the MP column (which is the same for every team), we have six columns.
+Apart from the MP column (which is the same across all teams), we have six columns.
 Are all of them independent of each other?

 Well, at least one is not.
 GD is a linear combination of GF and GA, and we'll leave it for our further analysis.
 Thus, the (apparently) independent data looks like: